 - Step 1: Determine the IMP structure and organization

-- Step 2: Identify events, accomplishment and criteria
+- Step 2: Identify events, accomplishments, and criteria

 - Step 3: Prepare the introduction and narrative section